ericwbailey/ericwbailey.website/source/writing/comic-sans-is-a-good-typeface-actually.md

 - In spite of that, many people feel the typeface helps them read, as the distinct letterforms help with Dyslexia concerns.
 - Some people also feel [changing the typeface helps them write and edit](https://www.themarysue.com/comic-sans-writing/), as it shifts their reading context.

-So, there you have it: a purpose-built typeface adopted by the masses that is both viewed with scorn, but also helps people read and write.
+So, there you have it: a purpose-built typeface adopted by the masses that is both viewed negatively, but also helps people read and write.

 ## Scorn and disdain